xaviermerino/ECE1552/TicTacToe2/Readme.md

-## Tic-Tac-Toe
+## Midterm: Tic-Tac-Toe

 ### Overview
-In this section you will be recreating the Tic-Tac-Toe game in C++ using console input and output.
+In this exam you will be recreating the Tic-Tac-Toe game in C++ using console input and output.

 **In the process you will:**
   * Make use of **control** and **repetition** structures for input validation.